getsundar/loginApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+## Install dependencies

+Run 'npm install' to install the required dependencies.

 ## Run the application

 Run `npm run app` to run the web app.
 Navigate to `http://localhost:4200/'.